rovertronic/Mario-Builder-64/README.md

 It also uncringes the way that apply_patch.sh works, and removes the black border.

+This repo needs gcc in order to be able to build it.
+To install it, run `sudo apt install gcc-mips-linux-gnu`

 # UltraSM64

 - This repo contains a full decompilation of Super Mario 64 (J), (U), (E), and (SH).